VinayakGubber/EL_Dsa_Collab/README.md

 The repository contains 7 DSA problems:

+Problem 1: Find pairs in a doubly linked list with a given sum Uses two-pointer technique to find all pairs in a doubly linked list whose sum equals the target value.

+Problem 2: Inorder traversal of a binary tree
+Performs an inorder (Left, Root, Right) traversal of a binary tree using recursion.

-1. Problem 1: Maximum and minimum of an array using minimum number of comparisons
+Problem 3: Maximum and minimum of an array using minimum number of comparisons Determines the maximum and minimum elements in an array with minimum comparisons by processing elements in pairs.

-2. Problem 2: [Brief description]
-3. Problem 3: [Brief description]
-4. Problem 4: [Brief description]
+Problem 4: Sort a stack using recursion
-5. Problem 5: [Brief description]
-6. Problem 6: [Brief description]
-7. Problem 7: [Brief description]
+Recursively sorts a stack in descending order without using any extra stack or array.

+Problem 5: Find pivot element in a sorted and rotated array Finds the pivot (maximum) element in a sorted and rotated array using binary search.

+Problem 6: Count nodes in BST whose value lies in a given range Counts the number of nodes in a Binary Search Tree whose values lie within a specified range using optimized traversal.

+Problem 7: Find the second most repeated string in a sequence Finds the second most frequently occurring string in a sequence using sorting and frequency counting.

 ## License